Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Bitter gourd (or bitter melon) is a tropical or subtropical vine belonging to the Cucurbitaceae family.
 It is a vegetable with green skin which contains white to translucent flesh.

-The vegetable majorly grows in the parts of East Africa, the Caribbean, South America, and Asia.
+The vegetable majorly grows in parts of East Africa, the Caribbean, South America, and Asia.

 The vegetable Bitter gourd got its name because of its taste.
 That is the name itself gives a hint about its taste and vice versa.